On F List of Movie Reviews

 and Allen Hall won the Oscar for Best Visual Effects.
 I wish the MLK segment with the German Shepherd dogs was kept in the

-film because that one is amusing.
+film because that one was amusing.

-There's no question Tom Hanks gave an iconic James Stewart-like performance.
+There's no question that Tom Hanks gave an iconic James Stewart-like performance.
 I can't see John Travolta, the original choice

 Pulp Fiction instead which should've resulted in Best Actor Oscar.
 But was I annoyed